- Your Government

 - You will have been notified many times over the course of 4 years and more so in 2023 if your property is in Tax Lien Foreclosure.
 If the taxes are delinquent on the sale date, it will be sold at an on-line auction to the highest bidder.
 The minimum bid would be what Snohomish County needs to cover all the taxes, interest, penalty and foreclosure costs.
-If the highest bidder pays more than that amount, the overage/surplus money is called “Excess Funds”, and will be given to the ‘Record Title Holder’-the person who held the legal title/deed to the property on the day of the filing of the Certificate of Delinquency (in June 2019).
+If the highest bidder pays more than that amount, the overage/surplus money is called “Excess Funds”, and will be given to the ‘Record Title Holder’-the person who held the legal title/deed to the property on the day of the filing of the Certificate of Delinquency (on June 7, 2022).
 This process is mandated by state law.
 These funds are available for three years from the date of sale.
 Excess Funds payment will ONLY go to the Record Title Holder, through a complete verification process that can take 6 months or more.
-The Internal Revenue Service may have federal liens that may be to be satisfied before release of money to the Record Title Holder, for more information contact the Snohomish County Foreclosure Dept. The high bidder who bought your property will need to contact you, and follow whatever state regulations for assuming control on their property.
+The Internal Revenue Service may have federal liens that may be to be satisfied before release of money to the Record Title Holder.
+For more information contact the Snohomish County Foreclosure Dept. The high bidder who bought your property will need to contact you, and follow whatever state regulations for assuming control on their property.
 Snohomish County cannot advise you, or them, as to what the regulations are.
 It is advised to seek legal advice for information about your rights.

 FREQUENTLY ASKED QUESTIONS-POTENTIAL BUYERS